 It's great to have a shoe that can perform and stand up to repeated abuse, but it's arguably just as important to have a shoe that looks good

 while you're doing it.
 The Reebok ZJet does very well in that regard, offering up a multitude of color combinations to satisfy every fashionista's desires.
-Along with the color combinations, the shoe greatly benefits by a sleek and minimalistic design that shines without having to draw attention to itself.
-The cherry on top here are the unique flex grooves as well as the traction on the outsole, giving the shoe a space age look that's as timeless as it is fashionable.
+Along with the color combinations, the shoe greatly benefits from a sleek and minimalistic design that shines without having to draw attention to itself.
+The cherry on top here are the unique flex grooves as well as the traction on the outsole, giving the shoe a space-age look that's as timeless as it is fashionable.

 One of the great ideas that Reebok had when designing the Reebok ZJet was to include a durable